 The Residential New Construction program helps you, your architect and your builder, design and construct a home that is a model of energy efficiency.
 The program provides:

 Expert guidance from energy specialists – Home Energy Rating Systems (HERS) Raters – who help you tap into energy-efficient home certifications, high-efficiency equipment, high-performance building practices and the latest material options.
 See the section below for more information about HERS.

 Your Certified HERS Rater works with your building team throughout the construction process.
 Based on your new home’s final HERS index you may qualify for a rebate of $1,500 to $4,500 or more!

-Lastly, for homes not seeking the Track 1 or Track 2 incentive options, but are required to meet the current Connecticut Building Code IECC 2009 requirements, minimize overall home air leakage with a rebate for Duct and Envelope Testing of $300 per home.
+For homes not seeking a HERS Rating, but which are required to meet the current Connecticut Building Code IECC 2009 requirements, minimize overall home air leakage with a rebate for Duct and Envelope Testing of $300 per home.
 You work with a certified HERS rater or BPI professional who verifies that the home passes energy code requirements for duct and envelope testing.

 You can consider the rebates as a kind of housewarming gift to you for reducing your new home’s carbon footprint!

 Build your home to ENERGY STAR®, LEED for Homes, DOE Challenge Home, or National Green Building Standard® requirements and you may qualify for an additional rebate.
 You might also want to enter your home in the CT Zero Energy Home Challenge.